Leviticus 6

 A handful - not all of it.
 The priest takes a small portion and burns it.
 The memorial rises as smoke.
 But notice: only that handful is burned; the rest (verse 14) is eaten by the priests.
 The offering is split: some for God, some for the priests.
 Some for the vertical covenant, some for the horizontal sustenance of the priesthood.

 Even the portion the priests eat is kept holy.
-It is eaten in the sanctuary court, not carried home.
+It is eaten in the sanctuary court.
 No leaven - no corruption, no rising that puffs up.
 The grain offering is the poorest man's sacrifice, yet it carries the same weight as the costlier ones.
 God counts the small act as holy as the grand one.

 Holiness is contagious in Leviticus.
 If you touch the offering, you are holy.
-Not by virtue of your own worthiness, but by contact with what belongs to God.
+Holiness comes by contact with what belongs to God.
 A person can become holy just by handling holy things.

 Leviticus 6:17-21Morning and Evening, Split in Two

-17And the LORD spake unto Moses, saying, 18This is the offering of Aaron and of his sons, which they shall offer unto the LORD in the day when he is anointed; The tenth part of an ephah of fine flour for a meat offering perpetual, half of it in the morning, and half thereof at night.
+19And the LORD spake unto Moses, saying, 20This is the offering of Aaron and of his sons, which they shall offer unto the LORD in the day when he is anointed; the tenth part of an ephah of fine flour for a meat offering perpetual, half of it in the morning, and half thereof at night.

 Notice: the priest's offering is wholly burnt (verse 20), while the common grain offering gives the priests a portion to eat (verses 14-16).
 The priest cannot eat his own daily offering.
 It is entirely for God.
-His sustenance comes through other people's sacrifices, not his own.
+His sustenance comes through other people's sacrifices.
 He stands between the people and God, and his own offering is a pure gift upward.

 A priest cannot feed himself from his own ministry.
 He stands before God in perpetual self-surrender.
 The law is trying to form a kind of man: one who gives without holding back, who stands in the gap without counting the cost to himself.